Mael-Archenault/Mini-Apterros-Simulation/README.md

 Here is the description of the content of files :

--Assets: contains all PNG files to display spaceship and buttons
+- Assets: contains all PNG files to display spaceship and buttons

--index.html: contains the main structure of the page
+- index.html: contains the main structure of the page

--style.css: set styles for every object on the page
+- style.css: set styles for every object on the page

--script.js: main program, it manages the physics, positions updates, display, etc...
+- script.js: main program, it manages the physics, positions updates, display, etc...

--mouseControl.js: everything that relates to the mouse reading is put in this file
+- mouseControl.js: everything that relates to the mouse reading is put in this file

--keyboardControl.js: everything that relates to the keyboard reading is put in this file
+- keyboardControl.js: everything that relates to the keyboard reading is put in this file

--correctors.js: creates the corrector class, very useful
+- correctors.js: creates the corrector class, very useful

--sidebar.js: everything that relates to the left sidebar is put in this file
+- sidebar.js: everything that relates to the left sidebar is put in this file

--particle.js: creates a basic particle system used in script.js
+- particle.js: creates a basic particle system used in script.js

 ## User manual